 - In a large bowl, beat the eggs, egg yolks, cream and vanilla.
 Beat in sugar.
 Combine flour and salt; stir into the egg mixture just until smooth (dough will be soft).
 Divide into four portions.

-- In an electric skillet or deep-fat fryer, heat 2-3 in. of oil to 375°.
-Fry pastries, a few at a time, until golden brown, turning once.
+- In a deep cast-iron or electric skillet, heat 2-3 in. of oil to 375°.
+Fry pastries, in batches, until golden brown, turning once.
 Drain on paper towels.
-Dust with confectioners' sugar while warm.
+Dust with confectioners' sugar.

 Originally published as Khrustyky in Taste of Home December/January 2002

 Follow along as we show you how to make these fantastic recipes from our archive.